cerner/beadledom/RELEASING.md

     git push origin --tags
     ```

 After pushing the tags, travis should automatically start building the tags and push the artifact to the maven central.
-To monitor the build process go to [travis-ci](https://travis-ci.org/) and navigate to beadledom project.
+To monitor the build go to [beadledom travis-ci build](https://travis-ci.org/cerner/beadledom/).

-If at anytime the released need to be stopped.
+If at anytime the release need to be stopped.
 Cancel the maven commands and run the below command

 ```
 mvn release:rollback
 ```